Emmanuella

-Emmanuella Samuel (born 22 July 2010), known mononymously as Emmanuella, is a Nigerian child comedian and actress on Mark Angel's YouTube channel.
+Emmanuella Samuel (born 22 July 2010), known mononymously as Emmanuella, is a Nigerian comedian and actress on Mark Angel's YouTube channel.
 Emmanuella's first appearance was on episode 34, titled "Who Mess?"

 Career

 Emmanuella made her foray into comedy at the age of five.
 She was on a family holiday when she met with Mark Angel.
 He needed some children for his comedy shoot, and called a few children he knew for the audition, but they couldn't memorize their lines and then, he turned to Emmanuella.
 Despite the eighteen-hour long video shoot, a stunt he pulled to test the endurance of the kids, Emmanuella did well.
 After her selection, Angel had to convince her parents to let her become a part of the Mark Angel Comedy team and got their approval.
-She was featured in an Australian movie titled: Survive or Die She became well known after the comedy skit "My Real Face", in which she was making jokes about a headmistress to a student without knowing the student was the daughter of the headmistress.
+She was featured in an Australian movie titled Survive or Die She became well known after the comedy skit "My Real Face", in which she was making jokes about a headmistress to a student without knowing the student was the daughter of the headmistress.
 This short skit was featured on CNN's Facebook page.

 On 2 April 2020, during the COVID-19 lockdowns, Emmanuella, Success, and Regina Daniels were featured in a skit by Ofego titled "Lockdown" on his YouTube channel using archive footage.

 She had her first try in music on a song titled Yes O; a song in which Makayla Malaka features both she and saxophonist Temilayo Abodunrin.